ml-opensource/Playbook/README.md

 We also listed the most common issues when Bitrise is trying to make the builds.
 Please check the [common issues document](./ci/bitrise-issues-readme.md) if you are having some problems.

-# Swift Migration Guide

-A guide that shows how to migrate between different versions of Swift in our projects can be [found here](https://github.com/nodes-ios/Playbook/blob/master/migration-guide.md).

 # Working with Remote Colleagues